 Congratulations!
-You’ve graduated college and you’re ready to settle down into your first post-graduation job.
+You’ve graduated college and are ready to settle into your first post-graduation job.

 You’re probably a bit nervous, which is understandable.
 You know there’s a lot to learn, and you’re going to encounter people with more experience than you.
-What might surprise you on your first day, though, is the variety of ages.
+The variety of ages might surprise you on your first day, though.

 Many new graduates don’t think about age diversity at work.
 Up until now, anyone you worked with or went to school with was similar in age.
 Anyone older tended to be a boss or professor.